ThanhAnPham/DUSK/Readme.md

-# Readme for Deep-prior ODEs Augment Fluorescence Imaging with Chemical Sensors
+# Deep-prior ODEs Augment Fluorescence Imaging with Chemical Sensors

 This code contains the method Deep spatiotemporal priors for Uncoupling Sensors Kinetics (DUSK).
 The run file estimates the spatiotemporal distribution of a chemical species of interest (CSI) in a simulated case and on one real data.